Parallel Synthesis for Autoregressive Speech Generation: Proposed Method

-BAR is integrated into each FAR iteration, which is shown as purple blocks in Fig.~\ref{fig:arc} (a).
-The first channel of each convolutional layer output is used to predict the first three bits of the target sequence, denoted as $b^{1}$, $b^{2}$, and $b^{3}$.
-The remaining channels are passed to a Mish activation function~\cite{misra2019mish} and be concatenated with predicted bits (ground-truth bits during training) as input of the next layer.
-The target utterance is then predicted using a WN module and two 1X1 layers followed by Mish activation layers.
+BAR is integrated into each FAR iteration.
+In Fig.~\ref{fig:arc} (a), the first output channel of each purple blocks is used to predict the first three bits of the $i$th subband sequence $x^{i}$, denoted as $b^{i,1}$, $b^{i,2}$, and $b^{i,3}$, respectively.
+The remaining channels are passed to Mish activation layers and are concatenated with predicted bits (ground-truth bits at training) as input of the next layer.
+Conditioned on the first three bits, the 8-bit integers in $x^{i}$ are then predicted using a WN module followed by 1X1 and Mish activation layers.
+Note that instead of using the same WN module to predict the first three bits and the 8-bit integers, for better efficiency, we adopt three single layers to predict the first three bits, respectively.
+The idea of using different functions in autoregressive prediction has been introduced in \cite{xie2008dynamic, wadhvani2017review}.